-The Ross family was under the impression that Disney would still let their daughter in under a special exemption, however, they learned this was not the case.
+The Ross family believed that Disney would still let their daughter in under a special exemption.
+However, they learned this was not the case.

 According to a video that Ross recorded and later shared online, the conversation with a Walt Disney World Cast Member went like this: